 The La Salle County Judge also has judicial responsibilities for certain criminal, civil and probate matters.
 The judge has appellate jurisdiction over matters arising from the justice courts.
 The county judge is also head of civil defense and disaster relief, county welfare and the judge prepares the county budget along with the county treasurer and county clerk.

-Judge Joel Rodriguez, Jr., as La Salle's County's chief executive officer, he is responsible for working with four county commissioners to oversee a county government serving nearly 10,000 residents.
-Judge Rodriguez believes strongly that vision, planning and teamwork are the keys to developing La Salle County's resurgent economy and its commitment to opportunity and a higher quality of life for every resident.
+Judge Leodoro Martinez, as La Salle's County's chief executive officer, he is responsible for working with the four county commissioners to oversee a county government serving nearly 10,000 residents.
+Judge Martinez believes strongly that vision, planning and teamwork are the keys to developing La Salle County's resurgent economy and its commitment to opportunity and a higher quality of life for every resident.

 101 Courthouse Square